 - The man who sees a sail first, will receive the best pistol or small-arm on board.

-The code of conduct, which is notoriously known as the Pirate Code or Rules of the Sea, was a necessary document that captains wrote in order to rule their crew.
-Many movies and books will mock the pirate code showing pirates who do not honor the code, but the truth is that it was used and often followed better than on board non-pirate ships.
-Many chose the pirate life because they wanted to be treated better than they were when they had previously worked on naval and merchant ships.
+The code of conduct, notoriously known as the Pirate Code or Rules of the Sea, was a necessary document that captains wrote to rule their crew.
+Many movies and books will mock the pirate code showing pirates who do not honor the code, but the truth is that it was used and often followed better than onboard non-pirate ships.
+Many chose the pirate life because they wanted to be treated better than when they had previously worked on naval and merchant ships.
 Many were tired of being abused by their harsh commanders.

-All pirates in order to join the crew had to "go on the account," which meant they signed the articles and declared membership and loyalty to a particular group of pirates.
-This contract was binding and if betrayed was punished harshly.
+To join the crew, all pirates had to "go on the account," which meant they signed the articles and declared membership and loyalty to a particular group of pirates.
+This contract was binding and, if betrayed, was punished harshly.